TREASURIES-Yields rise as traders look past Omicron

 1.25

-(Reporting by Ross Kerber in Boston; Editing by Nick Zieminski and Sonya Hepinstall)
+(Reporting by Ross Kerber in Boston; Editing by Sonya Hepinstall and Alistair Bell)

 ((ross.kerber@thomsonreuters.com; (617) 856 4341; Reuters Messaging: Ross.Kerber.Reuters.com@Reuters.net))